testdrivenio/flask-on-docker/README.md

 1. Rename *.env.dev-sample* to *.env.dev*.
 1. Update the environment variables in the *docker-compose.yml* and *.env.dev* files.
+    - (M1 chip only) Remove `-slim-buster` from the Python dependency in `services/web/Dockerfile` to suppress an issue with installing psycopg2
 1. Build the images and run the containers:

     ```sh